BRITISH COLUMBIA SWIMMING

 DIRECTIONS |

-By Car: From Vancouverm take RT 1 (Trans-Canada) to the Lynn Valley Road exit.
+By Car: From Vancouver take RT 1 (Trans-Canada) to the Lynn Valley Road exit.
 Turn north (right) onto Lynn Valley Road.
 From Lynn Valley Road turn right onto Peters Road.
 The Lynn Canyon Park entrance is at the end of Peters Road.

 By Public Transit: From Vancouver, take the Sea Bus to Lonsdale Quay.
 From the Lonsdale Quay bus loop take the #228 or the #229 bus.
 The #228 stops along Lynn Valley Road.
 The #229 stops at the corner of Peters Road and Duval Road, a 2 minute walk from the park entrance.
 Alternatively, if you are coming over the Second Narrows Bridge from Vancouver, take the #229 bus from the Phibbs Exchange bus loop in North Vancouver.